RedisLabs/redislabs-docs/content/kubernetes/active-active/create-reaadb.md

     - starts with a letter
     - ends with a letter or digit

-    Example REAADB named `reaadb1-boeing` linked to the REC named `rec1chicago` with two participating clusters and a global database configuration with shard count set to 3:
+    Example REAADB named `reaadb-boeing` linked to the REC named `rec-chicago` with two participating clusters and a global database configuration with shard count set to 3:

     ```yaml
     apiVersion: app.redislabs.com/v1alpha1
     kind: RedisEnterpriseActiveActiveDatabase
     metadata:
-      name: reaadb1-boeing
+      name: reaadb-boeing
     spec:
       globalConfigurations:
         databaseSecretName: <my-secret>
         memorySize: 200MB
         shardCount: 3
       participatingClusters:
-          - name: rerc1midway
+          - name: rerc-midway
-          - name: rerc2reagan
+          - name: rerc-reagan
     ```

     For more details on RERC fields, see the [RERC API reference](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_remote_cluster_api.md).